 Benjamin Franklin High School (BFHS), a school in Brooklyn-Curtis Bay with a community center (Ben Center); Deborah Woolley is the project coordinator at this school.
 In addition, Ms. diStefano will conduct a workshop for kids together with Filbert Street Community Garden located in the Brooklyn-Curtis Bay neighborhood.

-The Baltimore high schools are partnered with high schools in the Rotterdam region:
+The Baltimore high schools were partnered with high schools in the Rotterdam region:

 Wolfert van Borselen, an international secondary school located in Rotterdam.